 The interest rates are daily, to translate them to annual interest rates let’s multiply them with 365 and we get circa 10% annualized interest rates.

 The margin lending volume for Bitfinex is public.
 Here is the latest data:

-- The interest rates for USD based stablecoins and USD are circa the same in Defi and BitFinex
+- The interest rates for USD based stablecoins and USD are circa the same in DeFi and in BitFinex

-We speculate as well, that biggest part of Defi borrowing will be allocated into the crypto margin trading.
+We speculate as well, that the biggest part of DeFi borrowing will be allocated into the crypto margin trading.
 Either via the central exchanges or the decentral exchanges.

 If interest rates between the crypto exchange margin programs and DeFi would be different, then there would be arbitrage possibilities – the borrowers would borrow on the platforms, which offer less interest and the lenders would lend on the platforms, which offer more interest.
 This human behavior would move the markets back into equilibrium.